Dufferin Hi-Land Bruce Trail Club Badges

 HOW TO EARN DUFFERIN HI-LAND BRUCE TRAIL CLUB BADGES

-Here is a listing of all our Bruce Trail Club Badges
+Below is a listing of the Dufferin Hi-Land Bruce Trail Club Badges

 NOTE: Hike Leaders are asked to please provide names of hikers who receive the badges for all directed badge hikes.